Java Enumeration and Iterators

 /*The output will be the days of the week listed in order*/

-Enumerations do not allow for the modification of the collection, which is being traversed, thus the Iterators are used if this is required.
+Enumerations do not allow for the modification of the collection, which is being traversed.
+Thus the Iterators are used if this is required.

-Iterators have 3 options:
+Iterators have three options:

 hasNext() returns true if there is another element in the collection